johnsaigle/cosmwasm-ctf/README.md

+This repository contains my solutions for the CTF.

+---

 # Oak Security CosmWasm CTF ⛳️

 Crack all our challenges and show the community that you know your way in security, either as an auditor or a security-minded developer!
 This CTF was run as a live event during AwesomWasm 2023, for info related to the event check [this other file](./awesomwasm-2023/README.md).